 As part of our series on MBA application tips Katherine sat down with Axel and with Liz Rosenberg, associate director of admissions for our MBA for Executives and Evening & Weekend MBA Programs, to talk about choosing between these two programs—a first step in the application process.

 Or read excerpts from their conversation:

-Katherine: Hi, I'm Katherine Mlika, and I'm a student at the Berkeley MBA for Executives Program.
+Katherine: Hi, I'm Katherine Mlika, and I'm a student at the Berkeley Haas MBA for Executives Program.
 I'm a manager of Product Program Management at Fitbit, and I'm here, today, talking with Evening and Weekend Program student Alex Abellard and also with Liz Rosenberg from the Admissions Committee.

 Axel: Hi, everyone.
 My name is Axel.
 I'm a third-year part-time MBA student, and I work as a product manager at an environmental firm.

 Liz: Thanks, Katherine.
 I'm Liz Rosenberg, and I am the Associate Director of Admissions for the MBA for Working Professionals Programs.
 I work with students applying to the MBA for Executives Program, as well as the Evening & Weekend MBA Program.

 Katherine: I know I looked at both programs and, Axel, you, as well, so we're going to talk today about what factors prospective students can consider when looking at both programs and weighing what might be best for them.
 Axel, how did you make the decision to go with the Evening & Weekend MBA program?

 Axel: That was not an easy decision for me, but the things that really mattered were the amount of time, the class size, and what kind of experience I wanted, and I felt that having three years to fully immerse myself in MBA life would give me more time to absorb the material.
 What about you?